 Discussion of women’s military service, both pre-State and later, focused more on the need for participation and partnership than on the issue of equality of the sexes.
 Women’s participation in the Haganah, the Palmah, Ezel (Irgun Zeva’i Le’ummi) and Lehi (Lohamei Herut Israel) during the struggle for statehood, as well as their role in the Israel Defense Forces (IDF) during the War of Independence, generated a sense of joint achievement, the result of common effort and sacrifice.
 They also engendered a feeling of having conquered a stronghold, a bridgehead in the fight for equality which must not be surrendered.

-Palmer became not only a prominent actor in numerous successful plays, films and television programs, but also a painter and an author of both fiction and non-fiction.
+After fleeing Nazi Germany, Lilli Palmer pursued her acting career in Paris, London, Hollywood, and New York.
+In the 1950s, she returned to Germany, becoming celebrated once again in her home country.
+Palmer was not only a prominent actor in numerous successful plays, films and television programs, but also a painter and an author of both fiction and non-fiction.